cinqict/jenkinsdev/blog1.md

 ## Remove Credentials
 Second we do not want to login each restart, hence we need to remove the required default credentials.
 This can be done with a small Groovy script which we add to the init.groovy.d directory.
-All Groovy files in there will be executed during startup.
+All Groovy files in this directory will be executed during startup.

 We create the file: `init.groovy.d/disable-securit.groovy`